-NYON, Switzerland (AP) – Defending champion Barcelona got the luck of the draw on Friday and will play Bayer Leverkusen in the last 16 of the Champions League.
+NYON, Switzerland (AP) – Defending champion Barcelona got the luck of the draw Friday and will play Bayer Leverkusen in the last 16 of the Champions League.

 As Barcelona avoided a long trip to Russia in freezing cold February temperatures, that arduous task fell to rival Real Madrid, which will play CSKA Moscow.

-''For us, the most important thing is not to play in Russia, for the temperatures and the distance,'' Barcelona director Amador Bernabeu told The Associated Press.
+''For us, the most important thing is not to play in Russia, for the temperatures and the distance,'' Barcelona director Amador Bernabeu told The Associated Press,

 The draw also set up a pair of Italy-England clashes.
 Arsenal will face AC Milan and Chelsea was drawn to play Napoli.

-Also, it was: Marseille vs. Inter Milan; FC Basel vs. Bayern Munich; Lyon vs. APOEL Nicosia; and Zenit St. Petersburg vs. Benfica.
+In other matches, it was: Marseille vs. Inter Milan; FC Basel vs. Bayern Munich; Lyon vs. APOEL Nicosia; and Zenit St. Petersburg vs. Benfica.

 The first legs will be played Feb.
 14-15 and 21-22, with the return matches scheduled for March 6-7 and 13-14.